varugheseben/edurek-data_science/Artificial Intelligence/Introduction.md

        Implemenation of systems with such intelligence is a science fiction currently.
 ASI refers to a hypothetical point where AI surpasses human intelligence across every single metric—including creativity, general wisdom, emotional intelligence, and social skills.

+   ### Classification based on Functionality

+   This is based on technical mechanics and structural architecture of the AI system.
+Different types are

+   - **Reactive Machines**

+     The oldest and most basic type of AI.
+These machines do not store memories or use past experiences to determine current actions.
+They simply look at a live scenario and react to it based on pre-programmed rules.
+     - Example: IBM’s Deep Blue, the supercomputer that beat chess grandmaster Garry Kasparov in the 1990s.
+It could see the board and calculate the best next move, but it had no concept of history or previous games.

+   - **Limited Memory**
+   - **Theory of Mind**
+   - **Self Aware**